Hurricane Matthew has caused widespread devastation across the Carribean and is still hammering the eastern coastline of the United States.

-In the immediate aftermath of a hurricane, your safety is the most important.
-Although most areas have been spared by Irene’s winds, damaged electrical equipment, wild or loose domesticated animals, raw sewage, and floodwaters can still pose dangers as you return to your family and your home.
-Please follow these tips to safely return to your home and begin cleanup.
+In the immediate aftermath of a hurricane, your safety is most important.
+Damaged electrical equipment, wild or loose domesticated animals, raw sewage, and floodwaters can still pose dangers as you return to your family and your home.
+Follow these tips to safely return to your home and begin cleanup.

-- Bring a map with you – streets may be closed due to high water and damage.
+- Use a map to guide your way– streets may be closed due to high water and damage.

 - Try to return to your home during daylight hours to minimize risks of tripping, falling, slipping, or cutting yourself on damaged building materials.

 - Alert family members of your plans to return home.

 - Be extra careful to watch out for debris, sinkholes, and high water.

 - Do not drive through any water you cannot see the bottom of – standing water can hide large sinkholes, and even just a couple feet of fast-moving water can sweep a vehicle away.

 - Avoid driving near fallen power lines.
 Do not drive over them or through water that is in contact with fallen power lines.

 - If power lines fall on your vehicle while you’re driving, continue to drive through.
 If your vehicle stalls, do not get out, and do not turn off the ignition.
 Call for help from emergency rescue personnel.